bleubryce/MoodflixMobile-Optimized/README.md

 For detailed documentation, see the [Documentation](./documentation.md) file.

+## Error Handling & Logging

+- All errors are routed through a centralized ErrorHandler, which logs to Sentry in production and only logs to the console in development.
+- Custom error classes (e.g., CacheError, DatabaseError, CacheNotConfiguredError, UnknownEntityError) are used for more granular error handling.
+- User-facing errors are surfaced in a friendly way via error boundaries and UI notifications.
+- Console logs are suppressed in production builds.
+- Sentry DSN is required in the environment for error reporting.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.